Frank R. Reid

-Frank R. Reid (April 18, 1879 – January 25, 1945) was an American politician and U.S. Representative from Illinois.
-He was christened without a middle name and chose the letter "R" for an initial.
+Frank R. Reid (April 18, 1879 – January 25, 1945) was an American lawyer and politician who served six terms as a U.S. Representative from Illinois from 1923 to 1935.

+Biography

 Born in Aurora, Illinois, Reid was one of eleven children of an Irish grocery store owner.
+He was christened without a middle name and later chose the letter "R" for an initial.
 Reid attended the public schools, the University of Chicago, and the Chicago College of Law.

 He was admitted to the bar in 1901 and commenced practice in Aurora, Illinois.

+Early political career

-He served as prosecuting attorney of Kane County 1904-1908.
+He served as prosecuting attorney of Kane County 1904–1908.